DOCGroup/ACE_TAO/TAO/orbsvcs/orbsvcs/HTIOP/README.txt

 similar or non-routable networks, such as 10.*.*.* or 192.168.*.*.

-HTIOP_Factory - This is the service configuration class used to load the pluggable protocol via the ACE Service Configuratior.
+HTIOP_Factory - This is the service configuration class used to load the pluggable protocol via the ACE Service Configurator.
 The HTIOP_Factory takes the following initialization arguments:

 -config <filename> Specifies the text file containing HTBP specific